 - 1/8 teaspoon black pepper

-- For serving: baby spinach or other greens as a sandwich topping or to make a salad; whole grain bread or toast for sandwiches; or whole grain crackers for dipping
+- optional for serving: baby spinach or other greens as a sandwich topping or to make a salad; whole grain bread or toast for sandwiches; or whole grain crackers for dipping

 - Serve immediately or cover and refrigerate until serving.